Dalwhinnie Stone

 Location

-The Dalwhinnie stone is located in front of The Snack Shack in Dalwhinnie, where it boasts the title of the “highest lifting stone in the UK” at an altitude of around 350m (1,148 ft).
+The Dalwhinnie Stone is located in front of The Deerstalker Diner in Dalwhinnie, where it boasts the title of the “highest lifting stone in the UK” at an altitude of around 350m (1,148 feet).

 The precise location is on our map.